dsomleff/html-css/README.md

 /*so #skills .resume-list wins and it styles will apply*/
 ```
 - Order of Appearance - if after all above styles still in conflict, the last style in the list wins.
+Same with
+  `@import` styles.
 ```css
 font-weith: bolder; 110
 font-weith: bold; 110 // this will wins